UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 # GAP8

 This document details various bits of information about the GAP8 processor on the AI-deck as it is used by this project.
+This is by no means an exhaustive list, for a much more detailed listing/explanation of the various GAP8 features, it's highly recommended one takes a look at [the official GAP8 manual](https://gwt-website-files.s3.amazonaws.com/gap8_datasheet.pdf).

 ## The GAP8 Processor
 ![](InlineImages/gap8_overview.png)
 *The GAP8 block diagram*

-The GAP8 is an ultra low power 32 bit RISC-V processor which derives from the PULP (Parallel Ultra Low Power) project, using various bits and pieces as necessary.
+The GAP8 is an ultra low power 32 bit RISC-V processor which derives from the PULP (Parallel Ultra Low Power) project.
 It contains 9 CV32E40P cores, with one serving as the main application processor, and the remaining 8 serving as cluster cores which accelerate compute-intensive workloads.
-The Fabric Controller has direct control over the hardware and interfaces on board the GAP8.
+The Fabric Controller has direct control over the hardware and interfaces onboard the GAP8.
 The 8 cluster cores can be turned on/off as needed in order to save power.

 ## The CV32E40P Core